chantastic/sites/chan.dev/src/content/posts/lucide-in-astro.md

 ## That's it!

-I hope that you found this useful in build an Astro site.
+I hope that you found this useful in building an Astro site.
-If you'd like to see Astro tips and trips, bug me Twitte/X or Discord 😄
+If you'd like to see more Astro tips and tricks, bug me on Twitter/X or Discord. 😄